Poker-at-HPI/public_website/README.md

 ```sh
 npm run build
 ```
-This will rebuild the page and lead to the new page being available on [poker-at-hpi.github.io/public_website](https://poker-at-hpi.github.io/public_website)
+This will rebuild the page and lead to the new page being available on [poker-at-hpi.github.io/public_website](https://poker-at-hpi.github.io/public_website) and on [hpi-poker.de](https://hpi-poker.de).

 Do NOT edit the content in the gh-pages branch as this is used by the build to deploy it.